hermmanhender/eprllib/docs/2-GettingStarted.rst

     )

 Now we have an agent configured.
-We need to define the `AgentsConnectors` class that we will use.
-In this case that we have only one agent, a `DefaultConnector` is enough.
+We need to define the ``Connectors`` class that we will use.
+In this case that we have only one agent, a ``DefaultConnector`` is enough.

 .. code-block:: python
     :linenos: